CulDeVu/culdevu.github.io/thought/2024-04-13-lisp-machine.md

 Soon after that, people began to wisper about lisp machines.
 I don't know when it began, but it seems to go back a long ways.
 But to contain it, I'm going to be picking my historical events to tell a story.

 In November 1974, Tom Knight wrote a piece for the MIT AI Memos detailing a hypothetical machine optimized to run lisp.
-This was a big thing back in the 60s, apparently.
+Machines optimized to run a particular language was a big thing back in the 60s, apparently.
 At this point lisp was being widely used in the MIT AI lab, so this was an interesting and maybe practical proposal.
 It went over the design of the CPU and instruction encoding and such.
 I have a hard time reading it personally, but it apparently made a splash.

 Later that month, Richard Greenblatt wrote a follow-up detailing another lisp CPU architecture, but this one was much more expansive.
 This one describes a less stack-machine-y and more lisp-y architecture.
 It also goes on to describe a garbage collector, paging to a backing store, a GUI, traps, hardware type checking, and much more.
 A big leap!

 A few years and a lot of work later, in August 1977 Richard Greenblatt and Tom Knight, now with teammates and coauthors Alan Bawden, Jack Holloway, David Moon, and Daniel Weinreb published the LISP Machine Progress Report.
 This one talks about ideas like "personal computers", and low-latency interactive software.
 This one was actually implemented, sans some more complicated stuff like a GC.
 It was (I believe) implemented as a kernel running on a several general purpose microprocessors, but I must have missed what it said it was.
 It introduced many many more built-in instructions, as well as many other features relating to speeding up paging and dynamic scoping.
 It's also the first place I can find that talks about cdr-coding, a way of greatly compacting lists in memory.

-In January of 1978 (?), our boys Guy Steele and Gerald Sussman enter the scene and write a paper describing a new dialect of lisp called Scheme.
+In January of 1978 (?), our boys Guy Steele and Gerald Sussman enter the scene and write a paper entitled "Scheme-79" describing a new dialect of lisp called Scheme.
 Scheme is fairly minimal and elegant.
 But perhaps most importantly it's lexically scoped, which makes it ideal for implementing in hardware, since variable references can in principle be reduced to direct references instead of iterating through a lookup table.

 Things are picking up now.
 In March 1979 the duo publish LAMBDA: The Ultimate Opcode detailing a lisp machine of their own.
 This one takes things a bit slower, and is more first-principles, though arrives at a lot of the same conclusions.
 One big focus of this one was, instead of building on top of an existing microprocessor, fabbing a custom CPU that directly runs cons cells in memory.
 Despite the crazy constraints they were facing, they also squeezed in a small garbage collector!
 By the time the paper was published, the chips hadn't come back yet.